-Four SHS students have won national awards in the 2018 Scholastic Art and Writing Awards competition.
+Three SHS students have won national awards in the 2018 Scholastic Art and Writing Awards competition.
 Senior Seowon Lee earned a Gold Medal for her poem “Gyul” (Tangerine), while junior Katherine Zeng received a Gold Medal for her personal essay, “Definition.”
-Two others were awarded Silver Medals: junior Shreya Karpoor for her personal essay, “Dirty Shelves,” and freshman Katie Lee for her poem, “May 1980.”
+Junior Shreya Karpoor received a Silver Medal for her personal essay, “Dirty Shelves.”

-Seowon qualified for national medal consideration for the second straight year, while Katherine, Shreya and Katie were first-time qualifiers.
-All four have been invited to participate in the ceremony for national medalists at New York’s Carnegie Hall.
+Seowon qualified for national medal consideration for the second straight year, while Katherine and Shreya were first-time qualifiers.
+All three have been invited to participate in the ceremony for national medalists at New York’s Carnegie Hall.

 The Scholastic Art and Writing Awards competition is the nation’s longest-running recognition program for young writers and artists.
 More than 2,800 students received national medals this year, joining a list of notable alumni that includes Andy Warhol, Sylvia Plath, Robert Redford, Kay WalkingStick, Zac Posen, and this year’s Alumni Achievement Honoree, author and illustrator Marc Brown.
 Nearly 350,000 works of art and writing were submitted to the 2018 Scholastic Awards.